 GAP Breast Reconstruction & Other Free Flap Procedures

 Charleston breast reconstruction patients have options for autologous reconstruction (using your own body’s tissues) even if they are not a candidate for the DIEP flap technique.
-Dr. O’Neill is experienced in performing free flap procedures.
+Dr. O’Neill is experienced in performing GAP Breast Reconstruction commonly referred to as free flaps.
 The techniques used for these free flap procedures are very similar to the DIEP reconstruction.
-Any of the free flap procedures may be delayed until the patient is ready to proceed with the breast reconstruction or they can be done at the time of the mastectomy.
+Any of the free flap procedures may be done at the time of the mastectomy or delayed until the patient is ready to proceed with breast reconstruction.

 Women who are slender or have abdominal scarring from previous surgical procedures may not be candidates for the DIEP reconstruction.
 If this is the case, your surgeon may take skin and fat from either your upper (“superior”) or lower (“inferior”) buttock region.
 These are referred to as the “sGAP flap” or “iGAP flap” respectively.
-Both of the incisions from these surgeries are easily hidden with underwear.
+Both incisions are easily hidden with underwear.

-The TUG flap (transverse upper gracilis) uses the inner portion of the upper thigh, just under the groin crease.
+The TUG flap (transverse upper gracilis) uses the inner portion of the upper thigh (just under the groin crease).
 This may be an option for women who are not candidates for a DIEP or choose not to have an abdominal scar.
 The scar is generally well hidden near the groin crease and patients also receive the added benefit of an inner thigh lift.
-Women who have a TUG flap reconstruction generally have small to medium sized breasts.
+Usually, women who have a TUG flap reconstruction have small to medium sized breasts.